booth-algo/RISC-V-T24/docs/team_statement_sections/single_cycle.md

 Every team member participated in writing these testbenches to ensure everyone gains experience of DevOps in hardware / firmware development.

 It is highly encouraged for the reader to take a look at the [`testing.md`](testing.md) to understand how the entire testbench is used.

-## Conclusion

-Overall, the `single cycle` version was a nice build-up, and honed our skills well to take on the more challenging parts of the RV32I processor design.